Label

 Goal

-The programme’s goal is to contribute advancing peace, security and development in fragile Counties in Kenya by transforming grassroots communities into agents of peace, capable of managing their conflict through non-violent means.
+The programme’s goal is to contribute to advancing peace, security, and development in fragile Counties in Kenya by transforming grassroots communities into agents of peace capable of managing their conflict through non-violent means.

 Initiatives